iterorganization/IMAS-ParaView/docs/source/training_md.rst

 Machine Description case
 ------------------------

-In this example we will combine multiple IMAS-ParaView non-GGD plugins to read ITER machine descriptiondata, and create an animation where we orbit the camera around the tokamak, so we can see the different machine description datasets clearly.
+In this example we will combine multiple IMAS-ParaView non-GGD plugins to read ITER machine description data.
+We will create an animation where we orbit the camera around the machine description data, so we can see the different structures clearly from every angle.

-The ParaView state file is available :download:`here <pv_states/md_state.pvsm>`.
+It is recommended to go through the steps below by hand, however if you do not want to follow the steps, a ParaView state file containing this example is made available :download:`here <pv_states/md_state.pvsm>`.

 Loading the Wall data
 ^^^^^^^^^^^^^^^^^^^^^
-In this subsection we will visualize the divertor and first wall structures, and rotate them around their center axis.
+In this subsection we will visualize the divertor and first wall structures, and create a rotational extrusion to rotate them around their center axis.

 .. |ico1| image:: images/rotate_axis.png